Preschool: Developmental areas

 Preschool systems observe standards for structure (administration, class size, student–teacher ratio, services), process (quality of classroom environments, teacher-child interactions, etc.) and alignment (standards, curriculum, assessments) components.
 Curriculum is designed for differing ages.
 For example, counting to 10 is generally after the age of four.

 Some studies dispute the benefits of preschool education, finding that preschool can be detrimental to cognitive and social development.
 A study by UC Berkeley and Stanford University on 14,000 preschools revealed that while there is a temporary cognitive boost in pre-reading and math, preschool holds detrimental effects on social development and cooperation.
 Research has also shown that the home environment has a greater impact on future outcomes than preschool.

 There is emerging evidence that high-quality preschools are "play based," rather than attempting to provide early formal instruction in academic subjects.
-"Playing with other children, away from adults, is how children learn to make their own decisions, control their emotions and impulses, see from others' perspectives, negotiate differences with others, and make friends," according to Dr. Peter Gray, Boston College professor and an expert on the evolution of play and its vital role in child development.
+"Playing with other children, away from adults, is how children learn to make their own decisions, control their emotions and impulses, see from others' perspectives, negotiate differences with others, and make friends," according to Peter Gray, a professor at Boston College and an expert on the evolution of play and its vital role in child development.
 "In short, play is how children learn to take control of their lives."

+In 2022, 68% of 4-year-olds in the United States attended preschool, with 32% not participating.

+Research by the American Psychological Association indicates that preschool attendees tend to achieve higher scores in cognitive and language assessments, demonstrating the positive impact of early education on intellectual development.

+The Economic Policy Institute reports that pre-school programs provide long-term economic benefits; investments in preschool lead to higher earnings, increased tax revenues, and a reduction in social costs.

 Preschools have adopted various methods of teaching, such as Montessori, Waldorf, Head Start, HighScope, Reggio Emilia approach, Bank Street and Forest kindergartens.